 When you are considering a merchant cash advance, it may seem odd to also consider a personal loan, but it is an option that is available to you.
 While a personal loan is not technically for business purposes, you can use it for anything for which you want to use it.
 You are taking personal responsibility for it.
 So if you are willing to do so and spend it for a business need, you can do that.
 This could be a good option if your business is fairly new and does not have a good amount of credit built up on its own.

-A personal loan is when a lender allows you to borrow a certain amount of money with your promise to repay by making regular monthly payments until the loan is fully repaid.
-The lender adds interest to the amount you borrow as a fee for allowing you to borrow money.
 Your credit score is a large factor in determining your interest rate.
 The lower your credit score means your interest rate will be higher.
 When you apply for a personal loan, your income matters.
 So if you are not taking a salary from the business and you are not showing any type of income, you may have a difficult time getting a personal loan.
 It’s important to find a credible lender.

 One other option you may want to consider when you are thinking about a merchant cash advance is a line of credit.
 In this case, a lender extends you a certain amount as a line of credit over a certain period of time and you can use those funds however you wish.
 Once you reach the end of the time frame, you are no longer able to use the line of credit.
 You can use as much or as little as you wish of the amount the lender gives you.